Modules

 • Web genres

-• Web genres as multimodal texts: components of a web site
+• Web genres as multimodal texts: components of a website

-• Markup and Programming Languages in Web Development
+• Markup and programming languages in web development

-• Front-end languages I: HTML language: tags, attributes and values, translatable and non-translatable elements in HTML language
+• Front-end languages I: HTML language: tags, attributes and values, translatable and non- translatable elements in HTML language

-• Front-end languages II: CSS, JavaScript and XML
+• Front-end languages II: CSS, JavaScript and XML languages

-• 3.Back-end languages: PHP, Python
+• Back-end languages: PHP, Python

-• Web Content Localization
+• Web content localization

-• CAT tools
+• Web content localization tools

 • Content management systems (CMS)

-Dr. Cristina Ramírez Delgado (Universidad Pablo de Olavide/ISTRAD)
+Dr. Cristina Ramírez Delgado (Universidad Pablo de Olavide / ISTRAD)

-Introduction to Software Localization
+Introduction to software localization

 • Software localization: the concept of software, its development and components